mjdxp/starship-config/README.md

 # starship-config
 My configuration of Starship.
 Copy it to `~/.config/starship.toml`.
+A preview can be found in `starship.png`.